Companion to a Stage-1 registered report

 Companies are replacing human survey panels with language models.
 Do those models choose like people?

 People do not choose products in a vacuum: the same option looks better or worse depending on what sits next to it on the shelf.
-These well-documented pulls are called context effects, and they are the most thoroughly documented way human choice departs from simple rationality.
-A synthetic respondent — a language model prompted to answer a survey as if it were a person — has to reproduce them to stand in for a person.
-This study measures seven context effects in a large pre-registered human sample and in a battery of language models, on identical consumer choices, and maps where each model's behavior tracks the human benchmark.
+These shifts are called context effects, and they are the best-documented way human choice departs from simple rationality.
+A synthetic respondent (a language model prompted to answer a survey as if it were a person) has to reproduce them before it can stand in for a person.
+This study measures seven context effects in a large pre-registered human sample and in a set of language models, on identical consumer choices.
+We call the degree to which a model reproduces the human pattern its fidelity: a high-fidelity model shows the same effects, in the same direction and at about the same size, as the human benchmark.
+This site maps that fidelity for every model, effect, and condition in the study.

 What a context effect is

 Take two cameras that people like about equally.
-Add a third that is plainly worse than one of them — slightly pricier, slightly worse image.
-Nobody buys the decoy, but choices move anyway: the option that beats it outright starts to look like the smart pick.
+Add a third that is plainly worse than one of them: slightly pricier, with a slightly worse image.
+Nobody buys that decoy, but choices move anyway, because the option that beats it outright starts to look like the smart pick.
 Adding an option that should be irrelevant changes which original option wins.

 Two options